bhauman/figwheel-main/docs/tutorial.md

 ## Specifying that you want to use Figwheel

-Figwheel is a library, or rather it is a Jar of Clojure code that you will use.
+Figwheel is a Clojure library, or rather it is a Jar of Clojure code that you will use.
 If you are familiar Ruby's `bundler` and `Gemfile`, Python's `pip` and `requirements.txt`, or Javascript's `npm/yarn` and `package.json` then the concept of specifying a projects dependencies should be familiar to you.

-When using the Clojure CLI Tools, you will specify that you want to have certain libraries available to you is in the `deps.edn` file.
+When using the Clojure CLI Tools, the way that you specify that you want to have certain libraries available to you is in a `deps.edn` file.

-So in your `hello-cljs` directory, create a file `deps.edn` with the following contents:
+So our new `hello-cljs` directory, we'll create a `deps.edn` file with the following contents:

 ```clojure
 {:deps {com.bhauman/figwheel-main {:mvn/version "0.1.4"}}}